fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

+= 2.4.3 =
+* Set the tmp path for mpdf
+* Add codepage selection to the admin menu
 = 2.4.2 =
 * Update the german template translation (Thank you for your help Andreas)
 * Updateing mpdf lib to version 4.6